WWE's Kane Running For Mayor: 'It's A Good Decision'

 A lot of it is what I’ve seen outside the ring with my travels around the world.
 Also, I’ve been in WWE for 22 years and reached a point in my career where, within the locker room, I’m one of the people that guys come to if something needs to be discussed.
 I’m also one of the people that the WWE executives, if there is a problem in the locker room, I’m one people that is consulted about that.
 They ask is there is anything that can be done and what do I think should be done about it.
 I also have a little bit of input into certain areas of our business, because they respect my opinion.
 As far as people say, “oh that stuff in the ring,” … that’s the fun stuff.
 I always tell people that’s separate.
 It’s actually my involvement in WWE that I’ve found hopefully will help me out in the political realm.

-You were known for being somewhat political active while in the WWE but haven’t run for office until now.
+You were known for being somewhat politically active while in the WWE but haven’t run for office until now.
 What made you think the time was right?

 I’m 50 years old.
 There’s a bit of a time constraint maybe.
 It’s just that time in my life and for my family as well that it’s a good decision for me to pursue this.